haberdashPI/german_track/_research/plans.md

 - add decoding to fig. 4

 - can we see decoding when we test on different condition than training
+- do we see accurate decoding outside of the target window
 - do the atmiss-target conditions look different for object and spatial merely because they are a different set of target i.e. would we see decodign similar to global if we treated the false